shuribox/shuribox/README.md

 <p align="center">If you'd rather i dont interact with you feel free to just hide me ! i wont push anyone for answers since it's your personal business</p>
 <p align="center">⟡</p>
-I do selfship (CRINGE) and have a couple f/os, i'm selective sharing BUT IN THE SENSE IT'LL TAKE AWHILE FOR ME TO BEFRIEND YOU!!
-I just wanna make sure we actually get along, i'm still okay talking with doubles!
+<p align="center">I do selfship (CRINGE) and have a couple f/os, i'm selective sharing BUT IN THE SENSE IT'LL TAKE AWHILE FOR ME TO BEFRIEND YOU!!
+I just wanna make sure we actually get along, i'm still okay talking with doubles!</p>